-- 1) When an allegation of abuse has been made do not approach the alleged perpetrator about it. - 2) Follow the usual safeguarding procedure: Recognise, Respond, Record, Report. - 3) Once the allegation has been reported to the DPS they can liaise with the relevant statutory authority and with the regional association Safeguarding Lead if they need further advice. - 4) Whilst waiting for an outcome from the statutory authorities, the worker about whom concerns have been raised will be supervised as closely as possible, without raising suspicion. - 5) Once the statutory authorities are involved, the church will follow their advice with regard to the next steps to take (for example suspension of worker, putting a contract in place). - 6) A written record of all discussions with statutory authorities or other parties should be maintained by the DPS and stored securely and confidentially, where only those directly involved in
+- 1) When an allegation of abuse has been made do not approach the alleged perpetrator about it - 2) Follow the usual safeguarding procedure: Recognise, Respond, Record, Report - 3) Once the allegation has been reported to the DPS they can liaise with the relevant statutory authority and with the regional Baptist Association Safeguarding Contact if they need further advice. - 4) Whilst waiting for an outcome from the statutory authorities, the worker about whom concerns have been raised will be supervised as closely as possible, without raising suspicion - 5) Once the statutory authorities are involved, the church will follow their advice with regard to the next steps to take (for example suspension of worker, putting a contract in place) - 6) A written record of all discussions with statutory authorities or other parties should be maintained by the DPS and stored securely and confidentially, where only those directly involved in safeguarding (DPS, Safeguarding Trustee, Minister) can access them.

-- safeguarding (DPS, Safeguarding Trustee, Minister) can access them. - 7) No information about the allegation will be shared with people in the church other than those directly involved in safeguarding; not even for prayer purposes.
+7) No information about the allegation will be shared with people in the church other than those directly involved in safeguarding; not even for prayer purposes.

 The suspension of a worker following an allegation is, by definition, a neutral act.
 Our priority as a church is to protect children and adults at risk from possible further abuse or from being influenced in any way by the alleged perpetrator.
-If the church is considering suspending a paid worker pending an investigation then it is best to seek support from the Regional Safeguarding Lead in the first instance.

 It may be necessary, for the sake of the child / adult at risk or to satisfy the needs of an investigation, for the alleged perpetrator to worship elsewhere.
-In such cases the DPS at the new church will be informed of the reasons for this happening.
+In such cases the new church DPS will be informed of the reasons for this happening.